WordPress/gutenberg/docs/designers-developers/developers/data/data-core.md

 _Parameters_

--   _state_ `Object`: Data state.
+-   _state_ `object`: Data state.
 -   _url_ `string`: Embedded URL.

 _Returns_

--   `*`: Undefined if the preview has not been fetched, otherwise, the preview fetched from the embed preview API.
+-   `any`: Undefined if the preview has not been fetched, otherwise, the preview fetched from the embed preview API.

 <a name="getEntitiesByKind" href="#getEntitiesByKind">#</a> **getEntitiesByKind**